ceh58/eds-213-discussion/README.md

 ## About

-**"How does benthic water temperature relate to crown of thorn abundance?"**
+**Does benthic water temperature correlate with crown of thorns abundance?**

-This repository hosts the code for creating a SQL database for Moorea LTER data, specifically benthic water temperature and Acanthaster planci abundance counts, and the resulting analysis.
+This repository hosts the code for creating a SQL database for Moorea LTER data, specifically benthic water temperature and *Acanthaster planci* abundance counts, and the resulting analysis.

 ## Data